What are the risk factors for breast cancer?

 A woman with cancer in one breast has a 3- to 4-fold increased risk of developing a new cancer in the other breast or in another part of the same breast.
 This is different from a recurrence (return) of the first cancer.

 Overall, white women are slightly more likely to develop breast cancer than are African-American women, but African-American women are more likely to die of this cancer.
 However, in women under 45 years of age, breast cancer is more common in African- American women.
 Asian, Hispanic, and Native-American women have a lower risk of developing and dying from breast cancer.

 Dense breast tissue

 Breasts are made up of fatty tissue, fibrous tissue, and glandular tissue.
 Someone is said to have dense breast tissue (as seen on a mammogram) when they have more glandular and fibrous tissue and less fatty tissue.
-Women with dense breasts have a higher risk of breast cancer than women with less dense breasts.
+Women with dense breasts on mammogram have a risk of breast cancer that is 1.2 to 2 times that of women with average breast density.
 Unfortunately, dense breast tissue can also make mammograms less accurate.

-A number of factors can affect breast density, such as age, menopausal status, the use of drugs (such as menopausal hormone therapy), pregnancy, and genetics.
+A number of factors can affect breast density, such as age, menopausal status, certain medications (including menopausal hormone therapy), pregnancy, and genetics.